Adding Learners#

 How do I document my new learner?#

 You should add a docstring to your learner that describes the learner and its parameters.
 The docstring should be in the Sphinx format.
-Check the documenation guide for more information and an example.
+Check the documentation guide for more information and an example.

 How to debug failed GitHub Actions?#